ieeebitmesra/IEEE-LEAD-5.0/Web-Dev-Projects/Project-1/Akshat Gupta/README.md

 Fully responsive site with all mandatory milestones completed
 <br/>
-(wait for 1min to load the 3d model in the homecreen)
+(wait for sometime to load the 3d model in the homecreen)
 <br/>
 Go to the website at https://akshat-portfolio-3d.netlify.app/